ExtremeElectronics/RC2040/README.md

 Sending a value of 0-63 will play one of the predefined allophones that was contained in the origional chip. reading the port will give you a non-zero value if the "chip" is still playing.

-See the SPO256-AL2 folder for more information.
+See my SPO256-AL2 Git folder https://github.com/ExtremeElectronics/spo256-al2  for more information.